 - Traveling to and from study abroad programs

-- Providing you with a stipend for a research position
+- Providing you with a stipend for a research position or internship

 - Supplying research equipment or tools

 - Membership in academic societies